hadipourh/zeroplus/README.md

 ![id_skinny_tk2_rtk_16r](miscellaneous/id_skinny_tk2_rtk_16r.svg)

 ### ForkSKINNY
-Let's say we are looking for an ID distinguisher for an ID distinguisher for 18 rounds of ForkSKINNY-128-256 in the related-tweakey setting.
+Let's say we are looking for an ID distinguisher for 18 rounds of ForkSKINNY-128-256 in the related-tweakey setting.
 Navigate into [this folder](forkskinny/impossible) and run the following command:

 ```bash
 python3 attack.py -v 2 -cs 8 -RD 18 -Ri 10 -R0 17